Updated on 2025-09-25 GMT+08:00

 Constraints

-- Application images have the minimum CPU and memory specification requirements.
-If the specification of a FlexusL instance is low, you cannot change its OS using an application image.
-For example, you cannot change the OS of a FlexusL instance with 2 vCPUs and 4 GiB memory to the GitLab application image that needs to use at least 2 vCPUs and 8 GiB memory.
-To do so, upgrade the FlexusL instance first and try again.
+• Application images have the minimum CPU and memory specification requirements.
+If a FlexusL instance has small specifications of vCPUs and memory, you cannot change its OS using an application image that requires higher specifications.
+For example, you cannot use the GitLab application image that needs at least 2 vCPUs and 8 GiB of memory to change the OS of a FlexusL instance with 2 vCPUs and 4 GiB of memory.
+To do so, you need to upgrade the FlexusL instance by performing operations described in Modifying the Specifications of a FlexusL Instance first.

-- After the OS is changed, the login password is cleared.
-You need to reset the password for logging in to the new OS.
+• After the OS is changed, the login password is cleared.
+You need to reset the password by performing Resetting the Password for a FlexusL Instance for logging in to the new OS.
 If you switch to an application image, reset the password only after the image with the pre-installed application is up and running, or the password reset may fail.

-- Before using a private image, you need to learn about the constraints on private images for FlexusL instances.
+• Before using a private image, you need to learn about the constraints on private images in Table 1 for FlexusL instances.

 Preparations

-If you want to use a private or shared image to change the OS of a FlexusL instance, create an image using Huawei Cloud IMS.
-A private image can be used by FlexusL instances only after it is created or shared on the IMS console.
+If you want to use a private to change the OS of a FlexusL instance, create an image using Huawei Cloud IMS.
+A private image can be used by FlexusL instances only after it is created on the IMS console.
 For more information, see Creating a FlexusL Instance from a Private Image or Using a Private Image to Change the OS.

 Billing